asuprem/magma_kernel_windows/README.rst

-A simple Jupyter kernel for the Magma computer algebra system
+A simple Jupyter kernel for the Magma computer algebra , FOR WINDOWS.

+This switches `pexpect` to `wexpect`

 This kernel requires that Magma is installed and runnable using the standard path, i.e., that typing the command ``magma`` will run magma.